dnarain-astro/docs/astro/lineage-integrations.md

     ]}>
 <TabItem value="astronomer">

-Lineage is configured automatically for all Deployment on Astro Runtime 4.2.0+.
-Therefore, the easiest way to add lineage to an existing Deployment on Runtime <4.2.0 is to [upgrade Runtime to at least 4.2.0](https://docs.astronomer.io/cloud/upgrade-runtime).
+Lineage is configured automatically for all Deployments on Astro Runtime 4.2.0+.
+The easiest way to add lineage to an existing Deployment on Runtime <4.2.0 is to [upgrade Runtime](https://docs.astronomer.io/cloud/upgrade-runtime).

->**Note:** If you don't see lineage features enabled for a Deployment on Astro Runtime 4.2.0+, then you might need to [push code](deploy-code.md) to the Deployment to trigger the configuration process.
+>**Note:** If you don't see lineage features enabled for a Deployment on Runtime 4.2.0+, then you might need to [push code](https://docs.astronomer.io/cloud/deploy-code) to the Deployment to trigger the automatic configuration process.

 To configure lineage on an existing Deployment on Runtime <4.2.0 without upgrading Runtime: